-So if we aren’t meant to segregate as we worship in Heaven, then why are we so divided as we worship here on earth?
+So, if we aren’t meant to segregate as we worship in Heaven, then why are we so divided as we worship here on earth?
 Martin Luther King Jr. famously said, “11:00 a.m. on Sunday morning is the most segregated hour in this nation.”
-Not much has changed since his original statement 50 years ago, so maybe it’s time to try something beyond just adding a few ethnically diverse songs.
+Not much has changed since his original statement 50 years ago, so in order to achieve truly diverse worship maybe it’s time to try something beyond just adding a few ethnically diverse songs.

 1. We must stop trying to fix it with music.